Recreation (REC)

 REC 5325.
 Philosophical Foundations of Recreational Therapy.

-This course provides an advanced examination of the recreational therapy process with a focus on planning and implementation of individualized services and supports for persons with disabling conditions.
-Students will analyze interventions, modalities, instruction, leadership, supervision, and leisure counseling techniques in relation to program planning and implementation.
+This course provides an advanced examination of the recreational therapy process.
+Focus will be on planning individualized services and support for persons with disabling conditions and limitations.
+Students will analyze interventions, modalities, instruction, leadership, supervision, and leisure counseling techniques in relation to program planning and implementation of recreational therapy services.
+Through advanced, structured learning experiences, students will critically analyze foundational and emerging theoretical models, develop comprehensive program designs, and apply detailed activity and task analyses that inform and enhance effective recreational therapy service delivery.
 Prerequisite: REC 5327 with a grade of "C" or better.

 REC 5327.
-Assessment, Evaluation, and Documentation in Recreational Therapy.
+Advanced Assessment & Documentation in Recreational Therapy.

 REC 5328.
 Advanced Principles of Recreational Therapy.